 A few tips to get any renter started:

-If something breaks and you're responsible, own up and fix it.
-Taking care of it immediately will help ensure your security deposit is returned when you move out.
+If something breaks and you’re responsible, fix it yourself unless it is beyond your capability.
+Taking care of it right away helps ensure the return of your security deposit when you move out.

 Invest in quality tools.
 Cheap tools break easily and can cause injury when they do.
 That doesn’t mean you need a contractor grade tool chest.
 Look for name-brand tools and avoid the giant tool set in a box that is probably filled with stuff they couldn’t sell otherwise.

 Always think long term when you’re buying tools or supplies.
 A utility knife is great, but three blades won’t last long and a dull blade isn’t much better than no blade.
 Keep at least ten on hand.
 Equip your battery drill with packages of the most common screwdriver tips and drill bit sizes instead of going for the big box set with a gillion and seven things no one ever uses.

 Jamal and Nia had a nice third floor apartment with a big kitchen, living room and dining room, a large master bedroom and a smaller guest bedroom.
 While sweeping the kitchen floor, Jamal noticed a tear in the vinyl flooring and pointed it out to Nia.
 The next day, Nia called the apartment manager who came up to look at the floor.